 4. Self-doubt fuels negativity and withdrawal.
-The mind is an awesome tool if used right, but it’s also a negativity engine that attempts to fill your awareness with doubt if you allow it.
+A mind is an excellent tool if used right, but it’s also a negativity engine that attempts to fill your awareness with doubt if you allow it.
 Any uncomfortable thinking should be rejected.
 Don’t accept it and let it get the best of you.
 Believe in yourself through tough times.
 Believe in your capacity to flourish.
 Believe making new connections are worth the effort.
-Believe strongly that people make mistakes on their way to greatness.
+Believe firmly people make mistakes on their way to greatness.
 Believe that people can be thoughtless and intelligent, selfish and gracious, and stressed and excited all at the same time.
 Believe that there are many roads to what’s right.
-Most of all believe in your intuition, especially when you have to choose between two good paths.
+Most of all, believe in your intuition, especially when you have to choose between two right paths.
 Believe that the answers are within you not outside you.
 Believe that life will surprise you over and over again.
 Believe that your experiences along the way are the destination.
-Those who don’t have strong and positive beliefs, think they will never find their strength within.
+Those who don’t have strong and positive beliefs think they will never find their strength within.

 5. Don’t put yourself down.
-There is enough people out there to put you down due to their own negative beliefs.
+There are enough people out there to put you down due to their own negative beliefs.
 Begin with forming compassion toward yourself.
-Compassion simply is a keen emotional understanding of the situations you have experienced and how they have gotten you to where you have gotten to.
+Compassion is merely a keen emotional understanding of the situations you have experienced, And how these experiences have gotten you to where you have arrived at.
 Believe that you can overcome anything and your thinking will fall in line.

 6. Recognize your beliefs.
-You have to recognize your beliefs in order to correct them.
+You have to recognize your beliefs to correct them.
 Your core beliefs are the windows of your mind code.
-Meaning if you make the effort to recognize the bad beliefs you carry and change them then your life will change for the better.
+Meaning, if you make an effort to acknowledge the wrong beliefs you carry and change them, then your life will change for the better.
 So write down a list of all your core beliefs you have about yourself.
-Study the list and determine whether each one is true or false, real or delusional, yours or someone else’s and finally what kind of emotion that belief would produce.
-For every belief that is false, delusional, accepted from someone else and produces a negative emotion, then write a new positive one and accept it into your belief system with a strong positive emotion.
-Read your new list daily.
-Especially first thing in the morning and the just before you fall asleep when your mind is most pliable to new beliefs.
+Study your list and determine whether each one is true or false, real or delusional, yours or someone else’s and finally what kind of emotion that belief would produce.
+For every belief that is false, delusional, accepted from someone else and generates a negative feeling.
+Then write a positive belief and allow it into your belief system with intense positive emotion.
+Read your latest list daily.
+Especially, first thing in the morning, and the just before you fall asleep when your mind is most pliable to new beliefs.
 Watch your thoughts change.

-You can't think yourself to greatness but with a solid positive core belief system you can accomplish anything you want.
+You can't think yourself to greatness, but with a stable positive core belief system, you can accomplish anything you want.
 Follow #6 above and create a new skill which will manifest in a change in your thinking and the result will be a new you!